 ‘There will be a show tonight… on trampolines!’

-Strangest bit: the carnival sampless were assembled literally by cutting up bits of tape and reassembling them at random.
-So maybe not as much thought was put into the music after all.
+Strangest bit: the carnival samples were assembled literally by cutting up bits of tape and reassembling them at random.
+So – just like the words – perhaps not much thought was put into the music either.

 A rare, time-busting collaboration between the Fab Four and Rammstein?
 Not quite.

-It’s a German-language version of one of their biggest early hits, I Want to Hold Your Hand.
-I don’t speak any German – and apparently the Beatles didn’t either, despite paying their dues in Hamburg – but I’m guessing it translates to ‘Come, give me your hand.’
+Ah no. It’s a German-language version of one of their biggest early hits, ‘She Loves You’.
+I don’t speak any German – and apparently the Beatles didn’t either, despite paying their dues in Hamburg.

 6. REVOLUTION 9